The Adventures of Alyx: Fictional character biography

 The details of Alyx's birth and early life are not described.
 By seventeen, she was married to an abusive man, apparently one of some social standing.
-After retaliating and striking the man unconscious, she joins a group of smugglers and pirates.
+After retaliating and striking the man to death, she joins a group of smugglers and pirates.

 At some point later, she is living in the hills above Ourdh.
 As part of an evangelical group devoted to the hill-god Yp, she comes to Ourdh.
 Her co-religionists are persecuted, and Alyx comes to the conclusion that the religion is ridiculous.

 By thirty, she is still living in Ourdh, working as a pick-lock, among other things.
-(She mentions that she had a daughter, but when she lost the daughter or they were estranged is not detailed.)
-She helps a wealthy young woman named Edarra escape from an arranged marriage to an unpleasant and possibly murderous widower.
+(She mentions that she had a daughter, and they were estranged, with her daughter hating her) She helps a wealthy young woman named Edarra escape from an arranged marriage to an unpleasant and possibly murderous widower.
 They travel some distance away from the city by sea.

 Some time later, Alyx is back in Ourdh, working as an assassin.
 She has, in the meantime, married.
 She enters the employ of a sorcerer.
 Recognizing his cruelty and malevolence, she destroys him.

 Later, in Tyre, Alyx steals from the prince and is put to death by drowning.
 By coincidence, she's picked up by a time travel device being used by archaeologists in the distant future, the Trans-Temporal Authority.
 As the only living thing ever recovered by time travel, and a relic of a hardier age, she is employed for her expertise in outdoor survival.
 Overdosing on an unidentified drug during one of these assignments leaves her with temporary hallucinations of a dead lover.

 Alyx grows in influence in the Trans-Temporal Authority and apparently reshapes the agency, leading to a rift between its members.

 Her granddaughter also becomes a time-traveler and participates in this conflict.